prebid/prebid-server-java/docs/developers/stored-requests.md

 **CacheNotificationListener**: Provides interface apply changes to Stored Request data.

-ApplicationSettings and methods of updating Stored Request data at runtime can also be chosen in the the app config.
+ApplicationSettings and methods of updating Stored Request data at runtime can also be chosen in the the huaweiAdsApp config.
 At least one ApplicationSettings is _required_ to make use of Stored Requests.

 If more than one ApplicationSettings is defined, they will be ordered and used as fallback data sources.